urql-graphql/urql/docs/graphcache/errors.md

 initialised correctly.

-This is a safe-guard to prevent any asynchronous work to take place, or to avoid mutating the cache outside of any normal operation.
+This is a safe-guard to prevent any asynchronous work to take place, or to avoid mutating the cache outside any normal operation.

 ## (3) Invalid Object type